UPDATED OCT 1 2019

 If you want to import a car or truck from the United States to Canada prepare yourself for lots of paperwork.
 It is not a difficult process but it does have a large number of steps that need to be completed in order.
 We try to make it as easy as A B C D:

 Before you do anything, you need to go through THIS list from Transport Canada and make sure the car/truck is admissible.
 These rules apply to vehicles that are less than 15 years old.
 Nearly all mass produced light duty passenger vehicles can be imported into Canada but some cannot, and there are some surprises here.
 For example, none of the following vehicles can be imported into Canada:

-- Tesla Model S and X, some Toyota Prius’, many Kia’s, all Lotus’, all Mercedes Black Series, Ford Saleen’s, some Ford Shelby’s
+- Some Toyota Prius’, many Kia’s, all Lotus’, all Mercedes Black Series, Ford Saleen’s, some Ford Shelby’s

 - Grey Market Vehicles – these are used cars and trucks imported to the US (from a country other than Canada).
 Don’t be surprised to find your exotic Ferrari or Lamborghini are grey market in the US and therefore inadmissible to Canada

 - Kit Cars – Vehicles that were assembled from parts and not a major manufacturer like GM, Ford or Hyundai

 - Salvage Vehicles – Cars and trucks that were ‘written off’ with severe damage can be imported into Canada but only for their parts.
 They cannot be registered/plated in Canada.